Skip to main content

 ASUS board with a 4790K.
 Wireless keyboard.
 Four monitors connected to a 4070 Ti.
 I was mashing F2 and Delete for ten minutes.
 Turns out I was probably getting into BIOS the whole time.

-The VLAN for the Surveillance Phone
+The Quarantine VLAN for a Managed Phone

 The Build That Panicked